PHY-30006 - Astrophysics Group Project and Science Communication - ISP

 Presentation aimed at potential employer

-Short presentation (10 minutes) aimed at a potential employer.
-The presentation should briefly summarise the context and results from the project work undertaking by the student for a non-expert audience, and describe the skills that the student has gained as a result of doing the project that are applicable to the role the student would be applying for with the employer.
+Presentation of approximately 10 minutes duration aimed at a potential employer followed by one or two questions from the assessors.
+The presentation should briefly summarise the context and results from the project work for a non-expert audience, and describe the skills that the student has gained as a result of doing the project that are applicable to the role the student would be applying for with the employer.

 Project report

-Report of about 4500 words on context, aims, methods, results and conclusions from the research conducted by the student aimed at final-year astrophysics student who has not participated in the project.
+Report of about 4500 words (excluding the bibliography) on context, aims, methods, results and conclusions from the individual research conducted by the student aimed at final-year astrophysics student who has not participated in the project.